Substitute (association football): Super-sub

-The term "super-sub" refers to a player who is not a regular in the starting line-up but who is noted for often coming on a substitute and making a significant impact on the game.
-Players regarded as "super-subs" include Semih Şentürk for Fenerbahçe, David Fairclough and Divock Origi for Liverpool, John Hewitt for Aberdeen, Tosaint Ricketts for Vancouver Whitecaps FC, Adam Le Fondre for Reading, Ole Gunnar Solskjær, Javier Hernández and Scott McTominay for Manchester United, Mikael Forssell for Chelsea, Edin Džeko for Manchester City, Giovanni Simeone for Napoli, Brendon Santalab for Western Sydney Wanderers, Henrique for Brisbane Roar, Stevie Kirk for Motherwell, Archie Thompson, Joshua Kennedy and Tim Cahill for Australia, Fernando Llorente for Tottenham Hotspur, Roger Milla for Cameroon, Oliver Bierhoff for Germany, Mohamed "Gedo" Nagy for the Egypt national team during the 2010 Africa Cup of Nations, Ilsinho for Philadelphia Union, and Abby Wambach and Carli Lloyd for the United States women's team.
+The term "super-sub" refers to a player who is not a regular in the starting line-up but who is noted for often coming on as a substitute and making a significant impact on the game.
+Players regarded as "super-subs" include Semih Şentürk for Fenerbahçe, David Fairclough and Divock Origi for Liverpool, John Hewitt for Aberdeen, Tosaint Ricketts for Vancouver Whitecaps, Adam Le Fondre for Reading, Ole Gunnar Solskjær, Javier Hernández and Scott McTominay for Manchester United, Mikael Forssell for Chelsea, Edin Džeko for Manchester City, Giovanni Simeone for Napoli, Brendon Santalab for Western Sydney Wanderers, Henrique for Brisbane Roar, Stevie Kirk for Motherwell, Archie Thompson, Joshua Kennedy and Tim Cahill for Australia, Fernando Llorente for Tottenham Hotspur, Roger Milla for Cameroon, Oliver Bierhoff for Germany, Mohamed "Gedo" Nagy for the Egypt national team during the 2010 Africa Cup of Nations, Ilsinho for Philadelphia Union, and Abby Wambach and Carli Lloyd for the United States women's team.